SarahZimmermann-Schmutzler/v-server-setup/README.md

 ### Store the SSH-Key on your VM

-**Logging into a VM** doesn't require a connection via an SSH key.
+**Logging into a VM** doesn't require a connection via an SSH-Key.
 You can connect **using a username and password combination**.
 This approach presents a **security vulnerability**, as any password can potentially be brute-forced.

 Therefore, it is recommended to **store the SSH-Key on the VM** so that you can login with it instead of a password.